-When an interrupt event occurs, the respective interrupt flag, T1IF, is asserted and an interrupt will be generated if enabled.
+When an interrupt event occurs, the respective interrupt flag, T1IF, is asserted and an interrupt is generated if enabled.
 The T1IF bit must be cleared in software.
-The respective Timer interrupt flag, T1IF, is located in the IFS0 status register in the interrupt controller.
+The respective Timer interrupt flag, T1IF, is located in the IFS0 register in the interrupt controller.